 FAQs and Useful Information

-Compliance means meeting the requirements of all relevant laws and University codes of conduct and policies applicable to the University as a whole, and to individual schools and business units.
+Compliance means meeting the requirements of all relevant laws (defined as mandatory compliance requirements) and University codes of conduct, standards, and policies (defined as "voluntary compliance commitments") applicable to the University as a whole, and to individual schools and business units.
 Simply put – it's following the rules in the right spirit.

 However at Western Sydney, compliance runs deeper than just following the rules – it means reflecting the University's value of upholding high standards of ethics in line with its Code of Conduct, and its social responsibility commitment to the Greater Western Sydney community.

 Who is responsible for compliance?

 Compliance is everyone's individual and collective responsibility.
 All Western Sydney University employees, whether full-time, part-time, or casual (including student employees), are responsible for understanding and following the requirements as applicable to their jobs.
 Contractors engaged by the University also have the same responsibility.

 There are designated "Compliance Representatives" and nominated "Compliance Contacts" who have accountability for complying with mandatory compliance requirements for or on behalf of the University, such as statutory reporting obligations to external bodies (e.g. Human Rights Commission).
 They are also responsible for the translation of the legislative requirements for which their area is responsible into training, policies and procedures, and of assuring of compliance with laws for the University or their business or academic unit/s.The Compliance Program Unit supports the University and its controlled entities by providing guidance and advice on any compliance-related questions.

 Why is compliance so important?